acityinohio/bitbanter-archive/README.md

 My site is a lightly modified version of [Poole](http://demo.getpoole.com), which runs on [Jekyll](http://jekyllrb.com/) and is hosted through [GitHub Pages](https://pages.github.com/).

-If you (for whatever reason) want to run my blog locally, you'll have to install Jekyll, then run this while in the root directoy of the repo:
+If you (for whatever reason) want to run my blog locally, you'll have to install Jekyll, then run this while in the root directory of the repo:

 ```bash
 $ jekyll serve